 - User-oriented: tasks your product is to solve and related scenarios;

-- Non-functional: business model, use cases, licensing, intellectual property.
+- Non-functional: business model, use cases, licensing, and intellectual property.

-A released feature that collects user feedback is your winning ticket.
-Each feature should address customer pains points and solve their problems.
+A released feature collecting user feedback is your winning ticket.
+Each feature should address customer pain points and solve their problems.
 Customer development and problem interviews help you define what your target users need and how to give it to them.